Port and Starboard (orcas): Effects

-Behavioural studies
+Behavioral studies

 Some researchers theorize that Port and Starboard may be older males, as evidenced by their collapsed dorsal fins.
 The duo may have abandoned their transient lifestyle after finding it more effective and efficient to hunt sharks instead of the faster, more intelligent marine mammals such as dolphins and pinnipeds.
 Marine biologist Dr. Ingrid Visser has documented that orcas will ram into great white sharks in order to flip them upside down into a catatonic state known as tonic immobility.
 From there, the whale will take hold of the pectoral fins and violently shake it until the liver is exposed.
 Similar occurrences have been reported in the Farallon Islands off the coast of San Francisco and once orcas enter the area, the sharks leave for many months.
 In his research, ecologist Salvador Jorgensen has found that different pods of orcas have entered False Bay previously and this did not cause the sharks to flee in the manner that Port and Starboard have.
 He believes that the pair behave more like the offshore ecotype of orcas who eat both marine mammals and sharks.
+Orca ecotypes likely target shark livers because the livers have a high concentration of calories and lipids that are used for the orca's blubber.
+Orcas will normally hunt sharks in small groups, but Port and Starboard have been observed hunting juvenile great white sharks individually.